 To convert a CSV into a tab delimited text file (.txt):

-- Start by publishing your labelling Information in Foodworks.online.
+- Start by exporting your label data in Foodworks.online.

-- Open the published file in Microsoft Excel.
+- Open the exported file in Microsoft Excel.

 - Select File.